-Carbon emission indicators of financial institutions provide information on the carbon intensity of the securities and loan portfolios of those financial institutions and thus help to assess the sector's role in financing the transition to a net-zero economy and related risks.
-Carbon emission indicators cover two perspectives: the total emissions financed by the financial sector and the exposure of the financial sector to emission-intensive counterparties.
+Carbon emission indicators of financial institutions provide information on the carbon intensity of the securities and loan portfolios of those financial institutions and thus help to assess the sector's exposure to transition risks as well as its role in financing the transition to a net-zero economy.
+Carbon emission indicators have been developed to cover two perspectives: the total emissions financed by the financial sector and the exposure of the financial sector to emission-intensive counterparties.
 These indicators will be useful when analysing the role of the financial sector in financing carbon-related activities and hence assessing the associated transition risks vis-à-vis sectors with carbon-intensive operations.
-The four indicators are broadly in line with those under prior initiatives.
+The four indicators are broadly in line with those under prior initiatives7.

 Data.
-To analyse the financial sector perspective at a single entity level, individual loan-level data from the Eurosystem's AnaCredit dataset are matched with publicly available emissions data from the European Emissions Trading System (EU ETS).
+To analyse the financial sector perspective at a single entity level, individual loan-level data from the Eurosystem's AnaCredit dataset are matched with publicly available emissions data from the European Emissions Trading System (EU ETS)8.
 Loans to entities located in non-euro area countries are excluded.
 For all AnaCredit-based indicators, Scope 1 emissions from debtors which do not report in the EU ETS are imputed using aggregate data from Eurostat air emissions accounts (AEA).